sungsoo-ahn/2025/_posts/2025-04-28-yolov8-the-missing-paper.md

  * YOLOv8 uses the first $$ 1 \times 1 $$ convolution in the *SPPF* layer as a bottleneck: [`ultralytics/nn/modules/block.py#L179-180`](https://github.com/ultralytics/ultralytics/blob/652e05e833087652053346946827034a4a038025/ultralytics/nn/modules/block.py#L179-L180)

 The neck is a PANet consisting of three levels.
 In the top-down path upsampling is performed using the nearest neighbor strategy and after that the two maps are concatenated along the channel dimension.
-Due to the aliasing effect of the upsampling operation, the output needs to be forwarded through a convolution layer.
+Due to the aliasing effect of the upsampling operation, the output needs to be forwarded through a convolution layer afterwards.
 The original FPN<d-cite key="FPN"></d-cite> paper proposes to use a single $$ 3 \times 3 $$ convolution, while YOLOv8 uses a *C2f* block instead.
 This choice is natural, as the *C2f* is likely more efficient than a standard convolution because of the cross-stage partial connection.

 It is important to note that while the *C2f* blocks in the backbone use residual connections, this is not the case in the neck.
 Obviously, adding a residual connection would not help in reducing the aliasing effect of upsampling, and for that reason it is left out.